shawnleftwich/documentation/brokers/rest.md

     "amount": 123.1, // Required
     "date": "2015-12-09",
     "method": "check",
-    "voided": true, // defaults to false
+    "void": true, // defaults to false
     "reference": "payment_reference",
     "invoice_number": "invoice_number", // Optional, but highly desired if it is a payment for an invoice "description": "some description",